Tuesday, April 30, 2013

 Thursday, April 25, 2013

-I took Grandmother’s charm bracelet and put Mom’s charms on it that Mom had engraved with my birthday.
-I will pass the bracelet down to Lauren because it represents her grandmother and her great grandmother!!
-I can’t wait to wear it!
+I took Grandmother’s charm bracelet and put on the charms—Mom engraved her charm with my birthdate.
+I will pass down the bracelet to Lauren because it represents her grandmother and great-grandmother.
+I couldn’t wait to wear it.

-I wanted to make sure my cousins did not mind, so I sent a message to one telling her I was going to keep it, and I hope no one would mind.
+I wanted to make sure my cousins did not mind, so I sent a message to one telling her I was going to keep it and that I hoped no one would care.
 No, I did not have to do this even though their charms were on the bracelet.
-One may think I should have never said anything, but I wanted a clear conscience.
-I did what I thought was right.
+One may think I shouldn’t have said anything, but I wanted a clear conscience.
+I did what was right.
 They did not mind.

 Tuesday, April 23, 2013